Semenyo/Semenyo/README.md

 - 👋 Hi, I’m @Semenyo
 - 👀 I’m interested in machine learning and it algorithms modeling and optimizations
-- 🌱 I’m currently exploring bioinformatics, specifically learning sequence analysis
+- 🌱 I’m currently exploring bioinformatics, specifically learning sequence analysis in bioinformatics
-- 💞️ I’m looking to collaborate on data modeling projects any sector
+- 💞️ I’m looking to collaborate on data modeling projects in any sector
 - 📫 How to reach me semenyo1@gmail.com

 <!---